CorpHackRyan/Data-Visualization-GUI/readme.md

-    Last updated: 2/17/21
+    Last updated: 2/24/21

-    Sprint2 (for Project 1)
+    Sprint3 (for Project 1)
     Authored by: Ryan O'Connor

-roconnor-Sprint2 is a program that takes the data we have requested from a given URL with specific field parameters in it.
-It will then create a local database and import the data it has collected from our data.gov link.
+roconnor-Sprint3 is a program that navigates a local copy of a MS-Excel through the use of the openpyxl library in Python.
+It parses through the data with specific parameters and exports that data row by row to a new table in an already existing database.

     INSTALL DIRECTIONS